Civil War on the Don: Cossack rule of Krasnov

 On May 9, the Provisional Don Government announced the convening of the Circle of Salvation of the Don on May 11.

 On May 10, Cossack Detachments occupy Novocherkassk.

-On May 11, delegates from villages and military units gather in Novocherkassk and establish the Circle of Salvation of the Don, at which on May 16, Major General Pyotr Krasnov is elected as the Military Ataman, who sends a letter to Emperor Wilhelm with a proposal for cooperation and a request for a protectorate.
+On May 11, delegates from stanitsas and military units gathered in Novocherkassk and established the Circle of Salvation of the Don, at which, on May 16, Major General Pyotr Krasnov was elected as the Military Ataman, who addressed a letter to Emperor Wilhelm proposing cooperation and requesting a protectorate.

-On May 18, the Circle of Salvation of the Don proclaimed the creation of an independent state of the All–Great Don Voysko, headed by Ataman Krasnov, on the territory of the Don Voysko Oblast.
+On May 18, the Circle of Salvation of the Don proclaimed the creation of an independent state of the All–Great Don Host, headed by Ataman Krasnov, on the territory of the Don Host Oblast.

-As General Krasnov noted, «It is easy for Denikin, of course, to accuse me of supporting the Germans, but Denikin takes weapons from me, although I buy them from the Germans for bread from the warehouses of the Southwestern Front of the former Russian Armiya».
+As General Krasnov noted, "It's easy for Denikin, of course, to accuse me of supporting the Germans, but Denikin takes weapons from me, even though I buy them from the Germans for bread from the warehouses of the Southwestern Front of the former Russian Army".

-The fate of the Kazaks was finally decided by the secret directive of the Organizational Bureau of the Central Committee of the Russian Communist Party (Bolsheviks) of January 24, 1919, as well as the subsequent actions of the Bolsheviks to implement it.
-The directive declared non–residents (that is, non–Kazaks) to be the mainstay of Soviet Power in the Cossack Lands, and also described a program of harsh repressive measures for dekazakization:
+The fate of the Cossacks was finally decided by the secret directive of the Organizational Bureau of the Central Committee of the Russian Communist Party (Bolsheviks), dated January 24, 1919, and by the subsequent actions of the Bolsheviks to implement it.
+The directive declared outlanders (that is, non–Cossacks) to be the mainstay of Soviet Power in the Cossack Lands, and also provided a program of harsh repressive measures for De-Cossackization: